Richi91/SpeechRecognition/README.md

 # BiRNN in Blocks trained with CTC on TIMIT

+Implementation in Blocks (Theano).
-Trainable with CTC on phoneme transcription or framewise.
+Trainable with CTC or framewise.

-Implementation both in Blocks and Lasagne.
-Note that the Lasagne implementation is at the moment a bit messed up and will be deleted or updated soon.
-Use the blocks implementation instead.

 requirements:
 	- Theano: http://deeplearning.net/software/theano/install.html